 Applying Changes on Dynamic Elements

-If your website has dynamic content which is changed by ajax calls or some other ways, you can use refreshElement API call to instruct VWO to update the dynamic content.
+If your website has dynamic content that is changed by ajax calls or some other ways, you can use refreshElement API call to instruct VWO to update the dynamic content.

 If the changes are still not being applied, then you can force the change by manually calling activate function in setinterval (Use this with precaution as it may cause the website to lag).